-NAET goes beyond standard treatments.
-NAET increases your overall immune system and enhances your body’s ability to absorb needed nutrients to avoid deficiencies.
+We go beyond standard treatments.
+We increase your overall immune system and enhances your body’s ability to absorb needed nutrients to avoid deficiencies.

 One thing that contributes to deficiencies is a person being allergic to food groups that provides a certain micro-nutrient.

-We need not avoid the allergens because with NAET, we don’t require medications or long term avoidance, instead NAET treats the root cause of allergies by desensitizing the body to problematic substances.
+We need not avoid the allergens because we don’t require medications or long-term avoidance instead, we treat the root cause of allergies by desensitizing the body to problematic substances.

-To treat your allergies, NAET does The Basic 15 which is comprised of micro-nutrients and basic food groups.
+To treat your allergies, we do The Basic 15 which is comprised of micro-nutrients and basic food groups.
 Most people with significant allergies will need to get treated for the majority of The Basic 15.
-Once those are completed, your treatments will be more tailored to your individual health goals such as environmental, pet, chemical and disease specific treatments and deficiencies.
+Once those are completed, your treatments will be more tailored to your individual health goals such as environmental, pet, chemical and disease-specific treatments and deficiencies.